arduino/aws-s3-integration/README.md

 To deploy stack, follow these steps:
 * download [lambda code binaries](deployment/binaries/arduino-s3-integration-lambda.zip) and [Cloud Formation Template](deployment/cloud-formation-template/deployment.yaml)
-* Upload CFT and zip files on an S3 bucket accessible by the AWS account.
-This step is required by CFT procedure.
+* Upload CFT and binary zip file on an S3 bucket accessible by the AWS account.
+For the CFT yaml file, copy the Object URL (it will be required in next step).
-* Upload Cloud Formation Templaplate
 * Start creation of a new cloud formation stack.
 Follow these steps:
 * Fill all required parameters (mandatory: Arduino API key and secret, S3 bucket and key where code has been uploaded, destination S3 bucket.
 Optionally, tag filter for filtering things, organization identifier and samples resolution)